 Parkinson’s disease is one of the most common neurological degenerative disorder of the central nervous system causing serious disability due to the loss of dopaminergic neurons in the substantia nigra region of brain.
-Surgery may be contemplated in a Parkinson’s disease patient either to control symptoms of the disease or for some cause unrelated to Parkinson’s disease, such as a hip replacement or prostate gland removal.
+Surgery may be contemplated in a Parkinson’s disease patient either to control symptoms of the disease or for some cause unrelated to Parkinson’s disease, such as a hip replacement, a broken shoulder or prostate gland removal.
 The risks associated with surgery need to be analyzed so as to decide whether the benefits outweigh the risks and if surgery is justifiable in such patients.
 Considerations such as age of the patient, type of surgery, and the stage of Parkinson’s disease should be kept in mind before arriving at a decision.
 Deep brain stimulation is the most common surgical procedure adopted for Parkinson’s Disease. [… Read More]

 Parkinson’s disease is the chronic progressive neurodegenerative disorder that robs you of the ability to control your own body.
 It presents with a myriad of symptoms which exhibit varying degrees of motor impairment including tremors, rigidity, stiffness, and loss of muscle control and coordination.
 Parkinson’s disease medicines can be expensive and the financial impact can be devastating in the long term, especially if health insurance is an issue.
 It is not uncommon for any chronic disease sufferer to seek alternate sources, especially if the more expensive branded medicine may be available at a cheaper rate.
 However, the possibility should be kept in mind that the drug obtained from such sources is cheaper because it is a counterfeit or fake.
-This could mean that it may not have all the necessary ingredients, the proportions may be wrong, or it may contain harmful substances.
-In spite of taking the drugs as prescribed by the doctor, the patient may have slow or no improvement at all or may even deteriorate drastically.
+Counterfeit medicines are falsified sub-standard medicines and deliberately appears to be a genuine as well as [… Read More]

 Parkinson’s disease is a long term disease where the patient needs to take medicines on a regular basis for relief of the symptoms> It is important for both the Parkinson’s patient and care givers to realize that these medicines might have various types of interactions with other drugs.
 Some of these drug interactions can be quite severe, therefore additional medicines should be taken only after consulting a doctor.